 Attended NIU & received a B.S. degree in biology in 1994.
 Attended Midwestern University & graduated in 1996 with a bachelors degree in medical science in physician assistant studies.
 Has worked as a physician assistant in family practice from 1998-2006.

-I am able to diagnose & treat patients & write prescriptions.
-Worked for facial plastic physician doing cosmetic procedures such as Botox, Radiesse, Juvederm, Restylane.
-Has received training from Bioform, the makers of Radiesse & has taken advance cosmetic courses in Botox & facial sculpting.
+Jennifer is able to diagnose and treat patients, prescribe medications and perform office procedures.
+She worked for a facial plastic physician doing cosmetic procedures such as Botox, Radiesse, Juvederm, Restylane.
+She has received training from Bioform, the makers of Radiesse and has taken advance cosmetic courses in Botox and facial sculpting.

 Frequently Asked Questions (FAQ) about Physician Assistants: